skip to main content

 Read more: What the 2023 IRA Contribution Limit Increase Means for You

-How to Calculate MAGI for Roth IRA Eligibility
+How do I calculate my MAGI for Roth IRA eligibility?

-Now that you know the Roth IRA income limits, you’re probably wondering how to calculate your MAGI, especially if you think you might be teetering on the limit.
+Now that you know the Roth IRA income limits, you’re probably wondering how to calculate your modified adjusted gross income, or MAGI, especially if you think you might be teetering on the limit.

 To calculate your MAGI, first, you need to calculate your gross income and your adjusted gross income (AGI).
 Generally, a person’s MAGI will be close in value to their AGI.
 However, the exact relationship between the two numbers will depend on a person’s unique circumstances and the deductions they’re eligible for.